Please review the information below. If you have any questions, feel free to CONTACT me.

 - Will my flowers turn brown or fade?

 Every plant, regardless of how it is prepared or preserved will start to lose its vibrant color over the years.
 Plants embedded in resin are less likely to show any signs of color fading.
 Pressed flora displayed in frames will slightly fade as the years go by.
 This is a natural aging process that I feel only adds to the natural vintage look of a preserved plant.
 The process can be slowed down or avoided by keeping your piece out of direct sunlight or UV lights.
-I specifically do not use glues when adhering plants within the glass frame to avoid encouraging the breakdown of the plant.
-Instead I use acid free adhesive dots placed on the backside of the plant to keep it in place or floral glues on the more sturdy, hardy plants.
+Depending on how delicate the plant is, I use either acid free adhesive dots placed on the backside of the plant to keep it in place or floral glues on the more sturdy, hardy plants.

 - What is your metal jewelry made out of?
 Can I wear your pieces if I have a nickel allergy?